JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 Kotlin/JS projects use Gradle as a build system.
 To let developers easily manage their Kotlin/JS projects, we offer the `kotlin.multiplatform` Gradle plugin that provides project configuration tools together with helper tasks for automating routines typical for JavaScript development.

-For example, the plugin downloads the [Yarn](https://yarnpkg.com/) package manager for managing [npm](https://www.npmjs.com/) dependencies in background and can build a JavaScript bundle from a Kotlin project using [webpack](https://webpack.js.org/).
+The plugin downloads npm dependencies in the background using the [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) package managers and builds a JavaScript bundle from a Kotlin project using [webpack](https://webpack.js.org/).
 Dependency management and configuration adjustments can be done to a large part directly from the Gradle build file, with the option to override automatically generated configurations for full control.

 You can apply the `org.jetbrains.kotlin.multiplatform` plugin to a Gradle project manually in the `build.gradle(.kts)` file: